2006 NBA All-Star Game: Players

 Jermaine O'Neal was unable to participate due to injury.

 Gilbert Arenas was named as O'Neal's replacement.

 Vince Carter was named as starter, replacing O'Neal.

 Coaches

-The Eastern Conference team was coached by Flip Saunders of the Detroit Pistons, along with Sidney Lowe, Ron Harper and Don Zierden as assistant coaches.
+The Eastern Conference team was coached by Flip Saunders of the East leader Detroit Pistons, along with Sidney Lowe, Ron Harper and Don Zierden as assistant coaches.
 Ted Arzonico of the Orlando Magic was the athletic trainer.

-The Western Conference team was coached by Avery Johnson of the Dallas Mavericks.
+The Western Conference team was coached by Avery Johnson of the West leader Dallas Mavericks.
 Del Harris, Rolando Blackman and Joe Prunty served as assistant coaches, while Keith Jones of the Houston Rockets was the athletic trainer.
+Although the San Antonio Spurs have also overtook Dallas for the best record in the West several times before the game, their head coach, Gregg Popovich, was ineligible to coach in the All-Star Game because he had coached in the 2005 game and league rules prohibit a coach from coaching in consecutive All-Star Games.

 Rookie Challenge

 The T-Mobile Rookie challenge was played on Friday, February 17, 2006, with the Sophomores beating the Rookies 106–96.
 Andre Iguodala was named MVP with a game-high 30 points.